terraref/traitvis-webapp/README.md

 ## Development

 A local development environment can be set up on your computer.
-In order to run this shiny application, you will need to download R and Docker.
+In order to run this shiny application, you will need to download R, install required R packages, and download Docker.
 Docker will be used in creating a connection to a BETYdb database.

 You will also need to create a globus account at [globus.org](https://www.globus.org/) and download [Globus Connect Personal](https://www.globus.org/globus-connect-personal).
 The `terraref` endpoint contains RGB fullfield image thumbnails that can be displayed in the map tab of the application.